openstack/tacker/doc/source/devref/mistral_workflows_usage_guide.rst

 VNF resource creation with std.create_vnf workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Update the vnfd_id from the output of above exection in create_vnf.json
+Update the vnfd_id from the output of above execution in create_vnf.json

 Create new execution for VNF creation.